-The aim of this preliminary assessment is to identify, predict, evaluate and mitigate the potential impacts of the proposed project on the natural and human receiving environment, scope the available data and identify the gaps that need to be filled.
+This preliminary assessment aims to identify, predict, evaluate and mitigate the potential impacts of the proposed project on the natural and human receiving environment, scope the available data and identify the gaps that need to be filled.
 The assessment process helps to determine the spatial and temporal scope and identify the assessment methodology which is most applicable for use.
 In addition, the assessment process and subsequent reports are to apply the principles of environmental management to the proposed activities; reduce the negative and increase the positive impacts arising from the project; provide an opportunity for the public to consider the environmental impacts of the proposed project through meaningful consultation, and to provide a vehicle to present the findings of the assessment process to competent authorities for decision making.